 - Tactics for identifying and using evidence-based curricula for mathematics intervention.

 - Plans for implementing Direct Instruction and Precision Teaching methods for students with autism.

-After completion of his Masters program, Rick taught special education in a private schools specializing in post acute brain trauma rehabilitation for three years.
+Rick taught special education in a private schools specializing in post acute brain trauma rehabilitation for three years.
 During his doctoral program, Rick worked as a graduate teaching assistant for the Great Lakes Regional Resource Center.
 He was the editor of the Journal of Precision Teaching and Celeration and is the author of many publications.